joonasy/rebirth/docs/css/naming-conventions.md

 The golden rule is that **chainable modifiers should never modify the same CSS property twice**.
 This is to ensure that styles don’t get clobbered and that the order in which they are applied is irrelevant.

-Prefixes are not required however consider adding them if the modifier modifies some specific value such as `color` or `type`.
+Prefixes are not required however add them if the modifier modifies some specific value such as `color` or `align`.

 ```css
 /* Core button */